DTUSoftware/MemoryManagement/README.md

 1. **Why is it so important that adjacent free blocks not be left as such?**
    **What would happen if they were permitted?**

-    ANSWER
     It is important that adjacent free blocks are not left unattended because:
     When several programs have been allocated and deallocated, it will eventually leave gabs in the memory between the used memory.
 If the block to be freed is next to an unallocated block, and we don't combine them, then we will essentially end up with a bunch of unallocated blocs next to each other, and we won't be able to allocate memory that is bigger than a certain size, even though there is enough unallocated memory.

 2. **Which function(s) need to be concerned about adjacent free blocks?**

     ANSWER
 3. **Name one advantage of each strategy.**

     **First Fit**

-    ANSWER
+    The advantage of first fit is that it is quite fast, since when it finds the first fit it instantly allocates the memory, and it's quite simple to implement

     **Best Fit**

-    ANSWER
+    The advantage of best fit is that it will use the memory block which is closest to the memory needed, so there will be as little as possible remaining memory in that block.

     **Worst Fit**

-    ANSWER
+    The advantage of

     **Next Fit**
     ANSWER

 4. **Run the stress test on all strategies, and look at the results (tests.out).**

    **What is the significance of "Average largest free block"?**